Hendrix-CS/csci151/labs/codingbat.md

 ## Materials

 *   [CodingBat](http://codingbat.com/java)
-*   Lab partner
+*   Lab partners

-As you work with a
+As you work with
-partner today, be sure that you:
+partners today, be sure that you:

 *   Create a single, shared account (Step 1 below)
-*   Put both your names on the shared account
+*   Put all your names on the shared account in the Memo section
-*   **Alternate who has the keyboard with each new problem.**
+*   **Rotate who has the keyboard with each new problem.**

 ## Description
 ### Step 1

 Go to [CodingBat](http://codingbat.com/java) and click on "create account" in the top right.
-Use your Hendrix email as your account id, and choose a password.
-Fill both your names.
+Use one of your Hendrix emails as your account id, and choose a password.

-{% include important.html content="You must fill in your name
-and/or your partner's name in order to get credit for the lab." %}

 ### Step 2